SuperOfficeDocs/superoffice-docs/user-guide/en/search-options/using-search-criteria.md

 When you open the **Find** screen, it contains default search criteria or the search criteria you specified the last time you used the dialog.
 If you want to use different search criteria than those shown, you have the following options:

-* you can delete them by clicking ![icon][img3]
+* You can delete them by clicking ![icon][img3]
-* you can deactivate one or more search criteria by leaving the value field empty.
+* You can deactivate one or more search criteria by leaving the value field empty.
 A deactivated search criterion remains in the criteria list and can be simply reactivated when needed.
-* you can deactivate all the search criteria by clicking **Clear all**.
+* You can deactivate all the search criteria by clicking **Clear all**.

 ## Move search criteria up or down